xinzhuma/patchnet/README.md

+### Change Logs

+- 08/17/2020: add a sample script for visualization

 ### Acknowlegment

-This code largely benefits from the excellent work [FPointNet](https://github.com/charlesq34/frustum-pointnets) and use the pre-trained models provided by [DORN](https://github.com/hufu6371/DORN) and [pseudo-LIDAR](https://github.com/mileyan/pseudo_lidar).
+This code benefits from the excellent work [FPointNet](https://github.com/charlesq34/frustum-pointnets) and use the pre-trained models provided by [DORN](https://github.com/hufu6371/DORN) and [pseudo-LIDAR](https://github.com/mileyan/pseudo_lidar).
 Please also consider citing these works.